rugglcon/pyrand-word/README.md

 ```

 ```
-# with argument
+# with argument, leave off the trailing slash
-rand-word foo/
+rand-word foo
 ```

 There's also a help option, which you can see the usage if you pass `help` as the only argument.